-The goal of induction therapy is a complete remission (CR), which means that the blood counts have returned to normal, the leukemia cannot be seen when a bone marrow sample is examined under the microscope, and the signs and symptoms of the ALL are gone.
+The goal of induction therapy is a complete remission (CR).
+This means that the blood counts have returned to normal, the leukemia cannot be seen when a bone marrow sample is examined under the microscope, and the signs and symptoms of the ALL are gone.
 More than 95% of children and 75% to 80% of adults with ALL will have a CR.

 However, small amounts of leukemia can remain after treatment even if it cannot be seen with a microscope.
 For this reason, it is necessary to give additional therapy to prevent the ALL from coming back.
 Techniques can be used to find small amounts of leukemia, called minimal residual disease (MRD).
 These are used to help predict a patient’s prognosis and guide treatment options.

 Remission consolidation or intensification therapy.
-This stage of therapy involves the use of a combination of drugs which may have different doses than those used to achieve remission.
-Some drugs may be the same as what was given during remission induction therapy, and other drugs that were not used may be given.
+This stage of therapy involves the use of a combination of drugs.
+The drugs may be different or have different doses than those used to achieve remission.
+Some drugs may be the same as what was given during remission induction therapy.
 Depending on the subtype of the ALL, the doctor may recommend several courses of consolidation therapy.